 Your audio is never routed anywhere on our server except through the analog unit that you are using.
 So, we can’t hear your audio, and it is no more vulnerable to theft than any other unencrypted data going across the internet.
 Encryption increases the load on the internet connection, so we do not offer it at this time, but it could be added in the future.

-Can I Put in a Request For Access Analog to Add a Specific Piece of Equipment?
+Can I Put In a Request For a Specific Piece of Gear?

 Of course!
 We want to hear what you are interested in.
 Please email firstname.lastname@example.org and let us know.